DigitalCampus/oppia-docs/implementers/dashboard/courses.rst

 #.
 From the menu bar, select 'Admin' > 'Django Admin'
 #.
 Select 'Courses' under the 'Oppia' section
 #.
-Browse or search for the course and select it
+Browse or search for the course and click on its link to edit it
 #.
 Tick the 'is archived' checkbox
 #.
 Click save